sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/enterprise_04.png" alt="privacy modal" /></p>

-2. **Team privacy**: In the lower part of this modal window you will see a list of your Organization's teammates.
+2. **Team Privacy**: In the lower part of this modal window you will see a list of your Organization's teammates.
 With the control in the right you can give read access to this dataset (the dataset will appear in those person's dashboards and they will be able to open it and create visualizations with it, but only in read mode; that is, they won't be able to modify the content of this dataset).
 If you also want to give write access, you can select the corresponding checkbox.
 Grant write and/or read access to all members of your Organization with the top controls.

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/enterprise_05.png" alt="users" /></p>

-#### Maps: General and Team privacy settings
+#### Maps: General and Team Privacy Settings

 As well as with tables, the interface for creating visualizations is the same as in the stand-alone CartoDB Editor, with some extra options to manage how you collaborate with your teammates.